casdoor/casdoor-website/docs/application/scopes.md

 ---
-title: Custom Scopes
+title: Custom scopes
-description: Configure custom OAuth scopes for Agent applications
+description: Define custom OAuth scopes for Agent applications (e.g. MCP servers).
-keywords: [scopes, oauth, oidc, agent, MCP, permissions]
+keywords: [scopes, OAuth, OIDC, agent, MCP, permissions]
 authors: [copilot]
 ---

-Custom scopes allow Agent applications to define specific permissions or capabilities they expose through OAuth.
-These scopes work alongside standard OIDC scopes and appear in the application's OIDC discovery endpoint.
+**Custom scopes** let Agent applications define permissions or capabilities exposed via OAuth.
+They are added to the app’s OIDC discovery and used alongside standard OIDC scopes.

-## When to Use Custom Scopes
+## When to use custom scopes

-Custom scopes are available for applications with the **Agent** category.
-They're particularly useful for:
+Available for applications with category **Agent**.
+Useful for:

 - MCP servers that need to define granular permissions for different resources
 - API services that want to control access to specific endpoints or features
 - Applications implementing fine-grained authorization models

-Default applications use the standard OIDC scopes (`openid`, `email`, `profile`, `address`, `phone`, `offline_access`) and don't need custom scopes.
+Default (non-Agent) applications use only standard OIDC scopes and do not need custom scopes.

-## Configuring Scopes
+## Configuring scopes

-For Agent applications, you can add custom scopes from the application edit page.
-Each scope has three components:
+On the application edit page, add scopes.
+Each has:

-**Name**: The scope identifier used in OAuth flows.
-Use a descriptive format like `resource:action` (e.g., `files:read`, `messages:write`).
+- **Name** — Scope identifier in OAuth (e.g. `files:read`, `messages:write`).

-**Display Name**: A human-readable name shown during authorization.
-Keep it short and clear (e.g., "Read Files", "Send Messages").
+- **Display name** — Shown to the user during consent (e.g. “Read files”).

-**Description**: Explains what the scope allows.
-This helps users understand what they're granting access to (e.g., "Allow reading your files and documents").
+- **Description** — What the scope allows (e.g. “Allow reading your files”).

-## How Scopes Work
+## How scopes work

 When you configure custom scopes for an Agent application: